Skip to the main content.

 Ever since the invention of the automobile, businesses have recognized the marketing potential they provide.
 From Coca-Cola’s annual Christmas Caravans, to the Oscar Meyer Weiner Mobile, and the recent Mars Truck Size Candy Bar, custom promotional vehicles are seen and easily recognized everywhere you go.

-Utilizing vinyl car and commercial truck wraps is a cost-effective way of turning your company’s vehicles into mobile advertising billboards.
+Utilizing vinyl car and commercial fleet wrap is a cost-effective way of turning your company’s vehicles into mobile advertising billboards.
 Car wraps can reach a very wide audience, and with advancements in technology, wraps are now printed and produced with strikingly high-quality graphics and imagery.

 But how much do you know about car wraps and how they came about?
 Let’s take a drive back to the beginning.